 Why it matters: In offices with 3+ conference rooms, scheduling panels eliminate the "is this room free?" walk-around and the double-booking chaos.

 Buying before choosing a platform.
-Hardware that's Zoom-certified may not be Teams-certified.
-Always confirm platform certification first.
+Hardware certified for Zoom may not be certified for Teams.
+Always confirm platform certification first — interop exists but the native experience is always better.

 Relying on laptop speakers and mic.
 Remote participants can't hear people more than 4 feet from the laptop.
 A dedicated speakerphone or video bar fixes this overnight.